ml-explore/mlx/docs/src/dev/extensions.rst

         return vjps;
     }

-Note, you need not have a transformation fully defined to start using your own :class:`Primitive`.
+Note, a transformation does not need to be fully defined to start using the :class:`Primitive`.

 .. code-block:: C++